barryvdh/barryvdh.github.io/_posts/2015-02-18-using-stackphp-middleware-in-laravel-5.md

 So sure, it's possible to convert your middleware.
 And that is probably the easiest solution when you are upgrading.
 But what about the [middlewares from StackPHP](http://stackphp.com/middlewares/)?
 For example, there are some simple ones that just add some headers but some (like HttpCache) are a bit more complex.
 And the idea of StackPHP was to be able to share your middleware, not re-invent the wheel.
 So, how to use them in Laravel 5?

 Obviously, the two interfaces are conflicting.
 Both use the `handle()` method but with different arguments.
-So we could create a Laravel middleware that wrap the Stack middleware and calls its `handle()` method with the correct arguments.
+So we could create a Laravel middleware that wraps the Stack middleware and calls its `handle()` method with the correct arguments.

 ```php
 public function handle($request, Closure $next)